geoffreyweal/LDM/README.md

 ### 2.3: Starting Up the LDM Virtual Machine

 We will now turn on the LDM Virtual Machine.
-Click on the LDM virtual machine and then click the green  <kbd>Right</kbd> icon called show.
+Click on the LDM virtual machine and then click the green &rarr icon called show.

 <p align="center">
 	<img src="https://github.com/geoffreyweal/LDM/blob/main/Images/Using_VirtualBox/Start_LDM_Virtual_Machine_vertical.png">